Introduction to Types of Machine Learning

 3. Reinforcement Machine Learning

 This type of machine learning algorithm uses the trial and error method to churn out output based on the highest efficiency of the function.
-The output is compared to find out errors and feedback which are fed back to the system to improve or maximize its performance.
+The output is compared to find out errors and feedback fed back to the system to improve or maximize its performance.
 The model is provided with rewards which are basically feedback and punishments in its operations while performing a particular goal.

 4. Semi-Supervised Machine Learning